 Rocks.
 Water.
 Sunlight.

 A friend told me she was careful to regularly take her toddler son and stand him barefoot in the freshly turned fields of her father’s farm.
 “This is the earth,” she would whisper to him.

 Do you remember how, when you were very young, how your feet were still a little bit like your hands?
 How sometimes you even reached out and used your toes to grab something?
 And there’s still the pleasure of going barefoot.

-Looking at water from this angle of experience, one of its salient qualities is how it awakens sensation in contact with our skin.
-But its voice is so close to us we hardly notice.
-Like other everyday experiences with air and light, it remains hidden.
+Looking at water from this angle, one of its primary qualities is how it awakens sensation in contact with our skin.
+But for most of us - except in those moments of having really slowed down - this experience is so close to us we hardly notice.
+Like other everyday experiences with air and light, it remains hidden in plain sight.

 A Mountain Lake